croog24/dependency-updater/README.md

 # Dependency-Updater
-A simple Crystal script (mostly a learning exercise) to scan a given base directory for Gradle build files and perform various update options.
+A simple Crystal script (mostly a learning exercise) to scan a given base directory for Gradle build files and perform a check to see if there are any updates available for each dependency.

 _Note that this is quite simple in its regex scan and made only for my application(s).
 It will look for the following format:_
 ```